azizulhasan/translate-woocommerce/ReadMe.md

 4. After following these steps.
 Now you can download as many as file by following step 2 and its substeps.

-5. Start your Apache and run the `translate.php` file.
+5. Final step.
+Start your Apache and run the `translate.php` file.
 That it done.
 All file you put in `$this->source_folder` are translated with there corresponding file.
 Suppose if in `$this->source_folder` has a file named `wp-plugins-woocommerce-dev-de.po` it will be translated into `$this->target_folder` as `textdomain-de.po` textdomian which you put `$this->textdomain` variable.